Dhia-Bechattaoui/video_snapshot_generator/README.md

 - **Invalid parameters**: Width, height, quality, or time values are out of range
 - **Unsupported format**: The video format is not supported
 - **Insufficient storage**: Not enough storage space for the frame
+- **Plugin not registered**: If you see `MissingPluginException`, rebuild your app after adding the package

+### Troubleshooting

+**Issue: `MissingPluginException` or "No implementation found"**
+- Solution: Rebuild your app after adding the package (`flutter clean && flutter build`)
+- Ensure you're using version `^0.1.1` or later which includes proper plugin registration

+**Issue: Multiple thumbnail generation fails on iOS**
+- Solution: The plugin now includes improved error handling and resource management for concurrent thumbnail generation
+- Time positions are automatically validated and clamped to valid ranges
+- Asset loading is properly handled asynchronously

+**Issue: Thumbnail generation fails for specific time positions**
+- Solution: Time positions are automatically clamped to valid ranges (0 to video duration)
+- The plugin handles edge cases such as times beyond video duration gracefully

 ## Platform Support